rzghorbani72/SkillForge-AdminPanel/CONTENT_SYSTEM_SUMMARY.md

 ## 🎯 What We Built

-I've created a comprehensive content management system for your SkillForge school platform that allows you to create and manage:
+I've created a comprehensive content management system for your SkillForge store platform that allows you to create and manage:

 ### 📚 **Courses**